foige/moxalise-api/README.md

 6. Update the `GOOGLE_SHEETS_SPREADSHEET_ID` in your `.env` file with the ID of your Google Spreadsheet.

+> **Note on Production Deployment:** For production deployments, environment variables are managed using GitHub Secrets rather than being configured directly in Google Cloud.
+See [DEPLOY.md](DEPLOY.md) and [GITHUB_ACTIONS.md](GITHUB_ACTIONS.md) for details on configuring GitHub Secrets for deployment.

 ## Running the Application

 Start the development server: